 Business requirements are a tool for documenting your business needs for driving higher value in your company.
 In Elements Catalyst you can raise and manage business requirements independently as well as in the context of the process diagrams, Salesforce org and ref models.

 By default any user (including free viewers) can raise requirements and collaborate on them using comments in a PRO space.
-However, in order to manage requirements through the full lifecycle, prioritise them in the release schedules and enrich them with user stories, you will need a requirement manager permission.
+However, in order to manage requirements through the full lifecycle, prioritise them in the release schedules and enrich them with user stories, you will need requirement manager permissions.

 Article outline :